home - Electricity

 • carrara marble can be done by a real master.
 Indeed, for such a coating, not only a specialized composition is used, but a large number of layers from 8 to 12.
 At the same time, it turns out to achieve a beautiful play of overflows and colors;

-• marseilles wax - a kind of decorative plaster with the addition of special wax.
-This component improves specifications material and provides the surface with shine.
-The material can be used for rooms with high humidity levels;
+• marseilles wax- a kind of decorative plaster with the addition of special wax.
+This component improves specifications material and provides the surface with a shine.
+The material can be used for rooms with high level humidity;

 Related article:

-The composition and types of coating, manufacturers, examples of the use of decorative mixtures, how to prepare it yourself, instructions for applying - in this material.
+The composition and types of coating, manufacturers, examples of using decorative mixtures, how to prepare it yourself, instructions for applying - in this material.

 To complete the finish without noise and dust, you can buy wallpaper with Venetian plaster.
 Such material is a real Venetian, but it is applied more in a simple way...
 It is worth considering such materials: